danielsobrado/personal-blog/content/post/entropy-crossentropy-and-KLDivergence.md

-description: "In Information Theory that receiving a bit reduces our uncertainty by half, or a factor of 2. "
+description: "In Information Theory receiving a bit reduces our uncertainty by half, or a factor of 2. "
 author: "Daniel Sobrado"
 date: 2014-05-20
 linktitle: Entropy, Cross-Entropy and KL-Divergence